oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 The two authentication methods supported by python-oracledb are :ref:`Open Authorization (OAuth 2.0) <oauth2>` and :ref:`Oracle Cloud Infrastructure (OCI) Identity and Access Management (IAM) <iamauth>`.
+These authentication methods can use Cloud Native Authentication with the support of the Azure SDK or OCI SDK to generate access tokens and connect to Oracle Database.
+Alternatively, these methods can use a Python script that contains a class to generate access tokens to connect to Oracle Database.

 .. _oauth2: